As fireworks ring in the new year, the noisy celebrations to mark 2024 can spark panic in pets.

 As the year comes to a close, there will undoubtedly be celebrations with the hopes for a better new year.
-While your pets may have enjoyed having you home more frequently due to social distancing restrictions, most people are eager for the future.
+While your pets may have enjoyed having you home, most people are eager to see what the future holds and celebrate accordingly.
 So here are some helpful considerations for keeping your four-legged family members safe and happy as you indulge in New Year's Eve celebrations.

 -Be Wary of Fireworks